nealey/wallart/README.md

 Wall Art
 ========

-This is a CircuitPython port of an art piece I have hanging in the wall of my office, with pixels crammed into a cardboard box.
+This an art piece I have

-This port is running on a 1x1 stick of wood, with tissue paper around it.
+hanging in the wall of my house, with pixels crammed into a cardboard box.

 It doesn't display anything significant.
 The idea is to have something to look at if you're idle,